BelledonneCommunications/belr/README.md

 ```

 Then, from the grammar object returned, instanciate a parser object, by telling belr the name of a base class you have defined
-to represent the elements of the language.
+to represent any element of the language.
 In the example below, it is called `SipElement`.
 The parser object can be used as much time as needed.
-There is no no need to re-instanciate it each time you need to parse a new input.
+There is no no need to re-instanciate it each time you need to parse a new input !

 ```
 ABNFGrammarBuilder builder;